Chapter I: Ballroom Blitz

 This assignment was supposed to be an easy job.
 The manager of a club had discovered that one of his subordinates was a demon.
 Afraid of confronting the subordinate himself, the manager decided to hire Azrael.
 It was supposed to be a weaker demon and the pay wasn’t very good, but he needed food and grocers only accepted cash.

-Azrael approached the somewhat inconspicuous entrance to the club; a small stairway leading up into a building with a purple awning arching over it with an orange neon sign over the awning on red brick reading “Aphrodite’s Heaven”.
-As he stepped over the threshold, the bouncer walked up to him to ask for ID, but because he carried an instrument he was freely admitted as performers were admitted regardless of age despite that alcohol was served and some shows could be racy.
+Azrael approached the inconspicuous entrance to the club.
+It was a small stairway leading up into a building with a purple awning arching over it with an orange neon sign above the awning reading “Aphrodite’s Heaven.”
+As he stepped over the threshold, the bouncer walked up to him to ask for ID, but because he carried an instrument he was freely admitted as performers were admitted regardless of age despite that Aphrodite’s Heaven served alcohol and could host some racy shows.

 Azrael walked over to a table and took a chair facing the stage.
-A waitress clad in a vinyl fake corset and a vinyl skirt barely capable of covering her rear, both black of course, approached his table.
+A waitress clad in a fake vinyl corset and a vinyl skirt barely capable of covering her rear approached his table.
 Azrael ordered a shot glass and a bottle of scotch, and observed the club from behind his bangs.
 It was a dark place with lights shooting across the room in an array of colors.
-The club was roomy with wide open spaces and the occasional load-bearing pillar doubling as a spiral staircase to the second floor.
-People were dancing to some kind of abhorrent music, while others were staying at their tables drinking, flirting, and making merry.
-It wasn’t his kind of place.
+The club was roomy with wide open spaces and the occasional load-bearing pillar encircled by a spiral staircase leading to the second floor.
+People were dancing to some kind of abhorrent music, while others were at their tables talking, flirting, and creating foggy memories.

 Azrael’s whiskey came, and he tipped the waitress.
 As he poured himself a shot, a voice came over the speakers largely distorted by the unnecessary high volume.

 “Good evening, everyone.
-Tonight, Aphrodite’s Heaven is proud to present ‘Exotic Dances of the East.’
-So, grab a chair and enjoy the show.”
+Tonight, Aphrodite’s Heaven is proud to present ‘Exotic Dances of the Dire East.’
+So, grab a chair and please enjoy the show.”